amilabs/crypto-exchanger/README.md

 /*
 The function which will deposit the created address with gas.
-We need it for sending received tokens from a user to the cold address of your exchange service.
+We need it for sending received tokens from a user to the cold address of your exchanger service.
  */
 function depositNewAddressWithGas(){
     // ...
 }

 /*
-The function which will send tokens from the created address to the cold address of your exchange service.
+The function which will send tokens from the created address to the cold address of your exchanger service.
  */
 function sendTokensFromNewAddressToTheColdAddress(){
     // ...
 }

 /*
-The function which will send received ETH from a user to the cold address of your exchange service.
+The function which will send received ETH from a user to the cold address of your exchanger service.
  */
 function sendEthToTheColdAddress(){
     // ...
 }

 /*
-Function for notifying the administrator of your exchange service that tokens or ETH received on your cold address.
+Function for notifying the administrator of your exchanger service that tokens or ETH received on your cold address.
 Now administrator able to send user expected resources regarding current exchange rate.
  */
 function notifyAdmin(){